See and Use Authenticated Pages

 Execute & Clean Up

-We run your workflow—clicks, form fills, screenshots, data extraction—then dispose the browser.
-Your credentials never persist beyond the request.
+We run your workflow, return results, then dispose the browser.
+Credentials never persist beyond the request.

 Common Pitfalls